lmarkely/enron_fraud/README.md

 suspects that the algorithm predicts as POI, 0.34 of those people are indeed POI.
 Algorithms that have high precision may tend to have low recall and vice versa.
 To balance these two metrics, we can use F1 score, which is a harmonic mean of these two metrics.
-Out of curiosity and just as a back of the envelope calculation, I would like to assess how good this recall value compared with random coin toss.
+While there is room for improvement for these scores, such as using more refined hyperparameter value ranges, getting more data and without missing feature values, out of curiosity, I would like to assess how good this recall value compared with random coin toss using back of the envelope calculation.
 If we were to predict the POI by random coin toss, the probability that we will do better than this algorithm is approximately

 ![Plot](https://github.com/lmarkely/enron_fraud/blob/master/Calculation.png)

 which is significantly lower than 0.38.

 ## References
 * Python Machine Learning by Sebasitan Raschka